Medication, Heart Disease, and Your Teeth

 Poor dental hygiene can cause a host of problems outside your mouth-including your heart.

 Medical research has uncovered a definitive link between heart disease and certain kinds of oral infections such as periodontal disease.
 Some have even suggested that gum disease may be as dangerous as or more dangerous than other factors such as tobacco use.

 A condition called chronic periodontitis, or persistent gum disease, has been linked to cardiovascular problems by medical researchers.

-In short, infections and harmful bacteria in your mouth can spread through the bloodstream to your liver, which produces harmful proteins that can lead to systemic cardiac problems.
-That’s why it’s critical to practice good oral hygiene to keep infections at bay-this includes a daily regimen of brushing, flossing and rinsing.
+In short, infections and harmful bacteria in your mouth can spread through the bloodstream to your liver, which produces toxic proteins that can lead to systemic cardiac problems.
+That’s why it’s critical to practice good oral hygiene to keep infections at bay-this includes a daily regimen of brushing, flossing, and rinsing.